 After college I got my own place and a big girl job and bought myself a new horse, Stampede.
 Life moved on and he became my project.
 Then in 2010 I went through some old photos and put some on facebook, including pictures of me and Phoenix.
 I got a message from a girl that said a mutual friend of ours on facebook showed her the pictures and she was the girl who bought him years ago and would I like to come see him.
 I was torn about seeing him again, but I went.
 He was 21 by then and I didn’t really know what to expect.

 We got to the barn together and we walked out to get him.
-I’m not sure if he recognizes me, he seems very dull and quiet.
-He is missing patches of hair all over his body and his feet are so long he shuffles when he walks.
+I’m not sure if he recognized me, he was very dull and quiet.
+He was missing patches of hair all over his body and his feet were so long he shuffled when he walked.
 I knew he couldn’t stay.
 He never really showed much of his old personality that day, which was always in your face and silly.
 The girl’s dad joked that I could take him home with me and I replied that I would check with my family.

 As soon as I started talking to my husband and dad, they knew he wasn’t staying where he was.
 My dad went with me to go see him that weekend, and we cleaned him up some and took him out for some grass.
 A month of back and forth, and a friend with a trailer later and Phoenix became mine again, almost 9 years later.